-Area 1-P Lower Division Playoffs - January and February 2013
+Area 1-P Lower Division Playoffs - January 2019

 |League Champions Playoffs||All Star Playoffs|

 No one has a vested interest in the schedules.
 Just because your team has been given a particular time, that does not mean that we need your permission to change it.
 We reserve the right to make scheduling changes for the benefit of the program as a whole.
 This includes situations where a team would be severely depleted at the originally scheduled time.
 Also, as all-powerful as we like to think ourselves, we do not control the weather or the people who grant and pull our field permits.

 Our Area now has ten regions.
 To accommodate this, in any division in which nine or ten regions send teams, either two or four teams will play a preliminary game to determine which will go on to play in the bracket of eight that play quarter finals.
 Some of these games are on weekdays in the evenings before the main playoff weekend.
 We believe that this was the simplest way of keeping the League Champions Playoffs to a single week.
 IF YOUR LEAGUE CHAMPION TEAM IS SCHEDULED TO PLAY A PRELIMINARY ROUND GAME, MAKE SURE YOUR TEAM KNOWS ABOUT IT.